 Barbuda, 25 miles to the north, is the other half of this dual-island nation.
 This tiny laid-back coral atoll has a population of just 1,500 islanders, who live mainly by fishing, farming and hunting.

-This is an amazing opportunity to visit five of the most beautiful islands in the Caribbean and to find the endemics and rare birds on each one, as well as having an opportunity to whale watch in Dominica.
+This is an amazing opportunity to visit some of the most beautiful islands in the Caribbean, to enjoy the best of their natural attractions, to look for the endemics and rare birds on each one, as well as having an opportunity to whale watch in Dominica.
 If you would like to add extra days on to any island, this could be easily arranged.
-This tour could also be extended to include St Vincent, Grenada, Barbados and the French islands of Gua...
+This tour could also be extended to include Montserrat...